vs65497/Swarm-Coordinated-Control/README.md

 # Background
 Professor Egerstedt asked me to read "Coordinated Control of Multi-Robot Systems: A Survey" and simulate a few sections to gain a better understanding of the concepts.
 To my surprise, simulating the paper revealed some interesting points that I didn't expect.

 Just as context, swarms are collections of robots in which each robot, or "agent", runs on simple rules.
-There is not an overseer, instead each agent interacts with its neighbors.
+There is no overseer, instead each agent interacts with its neighbors.
 These local interactions then produce collective actions, known as emergent behaviors.
 At least this is the case in theory.
 I found that in order to control the swarm in a simulation I needed to make several assumptions.

 # Goals
 To simulate rendezvous, flocking, and cyclic pursuit behaviors.